Iruvar: Filming

 The film was shot in 1996 and schedules were canned all across India from Kerala to Leh with Mohanlal stating that it was the longest duration he had shot for a film.
 To ensure perfection, Ratnam made Prakash Raj take 25 takes for his first shot, lasting over six hours.
 After the shooting for Iruvar was completed, Mani Ratnam asked Prakash Raj to dub in Tamil himself for the first time, with his work taking four days to complete.

 Soundtrack

-The soundtrack was composed by A. R. Rahman with lyrics by Vairamuthu.
+The soundtrack was composed by A. R. Rahman.
 It has songs ranging from pure Carnatic to Tamil folk and jazz.
 Rahman blended two Carnatic ragas—Naattai and Gambheera Naattai—in "Narumugaye".
 "Vennila Vennila" and "Hello Mister Edhirkatchi" are based on jazz music.
 Rahman sampled Dave Grusin's "Memphis Stomp" for the intro of "Hello Mister Edhirkatchi".
 "Udal Mannukku" and "Unnodu Naan Irundha" were recitals by Arvind Swamy.
 Vishwa Mohan Bhatt also worked on the album, playing the Mohan veena upon Rahman's invitation.